halostatue/stars/README.md

 ## C++

+*   [manticoresoftware/manticoresearch](https://github.com/manticoresoftware/manticoresearch) - Easy to use open source fast database for search | Good alternative to Elasticsearch now | Drop-in replacement for E in the ELK soon
 *   [jarulraj/sqlcheck](https://github.com/jarulraj/sqlcheck) - Automatically identify anti-patterns in SQL queries
 *   [natalie-lang/natalie\_parser](https://github.com/natalie-lang/natalie_parser) - NatalieParser is a zero-dependency, from-scratch, hand-written recursive descent parser for the Ruby Programming Language.
 *   [pgmodeler/pgmodeler](https://github.com/pgmodeler/pgmodeler) - Open-source data modeling tool designed for PostgreSQL.
 No more typing DDL commands.
 Let pgModeler do the work for you!